viky-ai/website/doc/how-to/import-export-entities/index.md

 ## Purpose

-When your agent becomes more complex it will need lots of entities grouped within lists.
-As such, it becomes easier to process those lists in an external tool and then import them into viky.ai.
+As your agent becomes more complex, it will need a large number of entities grouped into lists.
+In that case, it is easier to process these lists in an external tool and import them into viky.ai.

 ## File format

 ### Overview

 The file format is CSV (Comma-Separated Values) UTF-8 encoded.
 Both entities import and export use this format.
-It is composed of  3 comma-separated columns, where each line represents a complete entity.
+It is composed of 5 comma-separated columns, where each line represents a complete entity.

 The very first line of the file is the CSV header.
-It is mandatory and **have to** be:\
+It is mandatory and **has to** be:\
 `Terms,Auto solution,Solution,Case Sensitive,Accent Sensitive`.

 The first column contains terms grouped by meaning.
 A pipe character (`|`) is used to separate them.
 The language for each term can be specified after a colon character (`:`).
 If this information is missing, the language for the term is considered as `no language`.
 At least **one** term is **required**.